skip-mev/docs/docs/chains/lanes/existing-lanes/1-mev.md

 The `MEV Lane` allows top-of-block MEV auctions in-protocol, revenue being redistributed to chains.

+If you have not already, we recommend following the [General Setup](chains/integrate-the-sdk) guide first!

 Please [**reach out to us**](https://skip.money/contact) if you need help!

 :::